women running on beach | dentist in wilmington de

 3. Stay Hydrated

 Dry mouth is a major contributor to bad breath.
 Drinking plenty of water helps keep saliva flowing, which naturally rinses bacteria from your mouth.
-If you have chronic dry mouth, your dentist can address this concern with you during your appointment.
+If you have chronic dry mouth, your dentist in Wilmington can address this concern with you during your appointment.

 4. Watch What You Eat